DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 ![alt text](https://github.com/klwangaa/IBA-Challenge-Opportunity-Prediction/blob/main/Graphics/Deep_Learning_Accuracy.png)
 ![alt text](https://github.com/klwangaa/IBA-Challenge-Opportunity-Prediction/blob/main/Graphics/Deep_Learning_Loss.png)

+By looking at the training results, we can observe that the model doesn't suffer from overfitting problem since both the accuracy and loss don't bounce back.

 **Confusion Matrix**

 **ROC Curve**

-**Hyperparameter Tuning**

-By looking at the training results, we can observe that the model doesn't suffer from overfitting problem since both the accuracy and loss don't bounce back.

 **Model Usage**

 Sigmoid function is used as the output function which the range will be 0-1.
 The score will be served to measure the attractiveness of each opportunity and the local marketing team could leverage this model to prioritise their marketing efforts with 15 years+ of data.

+# Model Enhancement

 # Table of contents
 **1. IBA_Basic_Data_Processing_v0.1.html**